icwells/Kestrel/README.md

 	sudo apt-get install xvfb

 ### Kestrel
-Download the git repository, change into the directory, and install.
+Download the git repository, change into the directory, and install (required Go packages will be installed).

 	git clone https://github.com/icwells/Kestrel.git
 	cd Kestrel/
-	./install.sh
+	./install.sh all

 #### Testing
 Once you have installed the program and its dependencies, you may with to run the test script: